Basics of Synchronous Motors

 • Stator

 It is the stationary part of the motor.
 It consists of a stack of thin, insulated laminated sheets and other magnetic materials.
 These laminations are stacked to form the core of the stator.
-The core of the stator consists of coils of wire wound around the slots and form the winding of the motor.
-When AC is supplied through this winding, it produces a magnetic field to rotate the rotor.
+The core of the stator consists of coils of wire wound around the slots which form the winding of the motor.
+When an AC current is supplied through this winding, it produces a magnetic field to rotate the rotor.

 • Rotor